Skip to content

 The next era for Apocrita is here

 For much of the year we have been working on a major project to upgrade Apocrita to a new operating system, (Rocky Linux 9, hereafter known as Rocky 9).
 As part of the project, we have deployed a new package building tool to help us recompile all of the research applications to work on the new system.
-We are now draining the cluster in batches to upgrade to Rocky 9, so now is a good opportunity to move across if you haven't already, to avoid longer queueing times as we reduce the number of remaining CentOS 7 nodes.

 A PyTorch DDP Case Study With ImageNet